rfabre/uno/doc/articles/getting-started/wizard/using-wizard.md

 ## Getting started

-The [Uno Platform Visual Studio extension](https://marketplace.visualstudio.com/items?itemName=unoplatform.uno-platform-addin-2022), provides project templates for the open source Uno Platform with which you can create single-source code, cross-platform solution and choose from the platforms to target: iOS, Android, WebAssembly, macOS, mac Catalyst, Windows and Linux.
+The [Uno Platform Visual Studio extension](https://marketplace.visualstudio.com/items?itemName=unoplatform.uno-platform-addin-2022), provides project templates for the open-source Uno Platform with which you can create single-source code, cross-platform solution and choose from the platforms to target: iOS, Android, WebAssembly, macOS, mac Catalyst, Windows and Linux.

 After having installed the required workloads and the extension (use [Uno-Check](xref:UnoCheck.UsingUnoCheck) to verify that your environment is Uno Platform ready), search and click the Uno Platform App in your new project to open the wizard.